 In order to provide you with in-depth insights into what I am talking about, I have prepared a short and sweet comparison video featuring Hense Plecs Horn Standard XH and Chicken Picks Light 2.2mm and Regular 2.6mm.

 In this video, you will find a simple drop test that shows clearly the timbre and resonance of the materials used in making these picks.
 You will also find an acoustic comparison where I captured the acoustic sound of my Epiphone SG Custom Ebony with my Canon ESO M200 camera microphone.

 I also wanted to play with all picks using my ENGL E570 tube preamp on the clean channel as well as the lead I channel on classic mode.

 Most people may think all the guitar picks sound the same, but in fact, they sound and feel completely different.
-Hense Plecs is a really cool sounding pick, however, I wouldn’t take it as my main guitar pick.
+Hense Plecs is a really cool-sounding pick, however, I wouldn’t take it as my main guitar pick.
 It feels really plastic and generates a lower volume than my Chicken Picks Light 2.2mm.
-I think in some cases, this may be desirable, but if you are also used to playing with thick and full sounding guitar picks, you will feel the difference.
+I think in some cases, this may be desirable, but if you are also used to playing with thick and full-sounding guitar picks, you will feel the difference.

-On top of that, if you really listen to these samples carefully, you will notice there are more harmonic content happening in the overall guitar tone.
+On top of that, if you really listen to these samples carefully, you will notice there is more harmonic content happening in the overall guitar tone.
 For sure, these are subtle differences, but we, guitar nerds can hear and feel these! 🙂

 Even though I’m not impressed at all, I would suggest you try one yourself.
 At the end of the day, these little things are all subjective.
-So the cost of having a solid, fact and experience-based opinion is not that crazy high! 🙂
+So the cost of having a solid, fact-based and experience-based opinion is not that crazy high! 🙂

 I hope you have enjoyed this article and found my review helpful!
 Thanks for visiting my blog and supporting me so far!
 I will hopefully see you in the next review here!